Skip to main content

 Today, research has repeatedly demonstrated that even datasets stripped of these identifiers can be vulnerable to re-identification attacks, particularly when they contain granular, longitudinal data points like daily activity levels, precise geographic locations from wearables, or unique patterns of medication usage.

-This vulnerability is magnified exponentially when is included.
+This vulnerability is magnified exponentially when genomic data is included.
 Your genome is, by its very nature, the ultimate unique identifier.
 While a wellness program may receive your genomic data with the direct identifiers removed, the sequence itself can be linked back to you with surprising accuracy if a sample of your genetic material is available from another source, such as a public genealogy database.

 This creates a permanent, non-repudiable link between you and your health data.
 The Genetic Information Nondiscrimination Act (GINA) of 2008 offers crucial protections, prohibiting health insurers and employers from discriminating based on genetic information.
 However, GINA’s protections do not extend to life insurance, disability insurance, or long-term care insurance, leaving a significant gap where genomic data could potentially be used to assign risk and set premiums.